Twin Peaks: Episodes 1–9, completing the Laura Palmer arc

+Episodes 10–22, new characters and storylines

 Cooper is set to leave Twin Peaks when he is framed for drug trafficking by Jean Renault and is suspended from the FBI.
 Another FBI agent, Denise Bryson, comes to Twin Peaks to help him.
 Renault holds Cooper responsible for the death of his brothers, Jacques and Bernard.
 Jean Renault is killed in a shootout with police, and Cooper is cleared of all charges.

 Windom Earle, Cooper's former mentor and FBI partner, escapes from a mental institution and comes to Twin Peaks.
 Cooper had previously been having an affair with Earle's wife, Caroline, while she was under his protection as a witness to a federal crime.
 Earle murdered Caroline and wounded Cooper.
 He now engages Cooper in a twisted game of chess during which Earle murders someone whenever a piece is captured.

-Investigating BOB's origin and whereabouts with the help of Major Garland Briggs, Cooper learns of the existence of the White Lodge and the Black Lodge, two extra-dimensional realms whose entrances are somewhere in the woods surrounding Twin Peaks.
+Investigating Bob's origin and whereabouts with the help of Major Garland Briggs, Cooper learns of the existence of the White Lodge and the Black Lodge, two extra-dimensional realms whose entrances are somewhere in the woods surrounding Twin Peaks.

-Catherine returns to town disguised as a Japanese businessman, having survived the mill fire, and manipulates Ben Horne into signing the Ghostwood project over to her.
 Andrew Packard, Josie's husband, is revealed to be still alive while Josie Packard is revealed to be the person who shot Cooper at the end of the first season.
 Andrew forces Josie to confront his business rival and her tormentor from Hong Kong, the sinister Thomas Eckhardt.
 Josie kills Eckhardt, but she mysteriously dies when Truman and Cooper try to apprehend her.